 Finally, Streamline the Hiring Process and Stay Connected

-Offers should be extended by the functional leader the candidate will be reporting to accompanied by an HR Representative to answer specific details about pay and benefits on the spot.
+Offers should be extended to the candidate, accompanied by an HR Representative to answer specific details about pay and benefits.
 You should make your job offers by phone rather than waiting to get the candidates back into your office.
 This is your chance to make a final impression and explain why this is a good match and how excited you are for them to join your team.
-Make a competitive offer to top talent, and stay in touch; then, find respectful ways to reinforce your enthusiasm to help seal the deal.
+Make a competitive offer to top talent, and stay in touch.
+Then, find respectful ways to reinforce your enthusiasm to help seal the deal.

 Quick Take: Make the job offer swiftly, clearly and with enthusiasm.
 With top candidates, even a short delay can cost you the best candidate.
 Communicate clearly throughout the interview process to keep top talent from escaping.